 One of their solutions is the provision of far greater liquidity than many of the existing DEXs.
-The lack of liquidity is a problem caused by the fragmentation of DEX platforms, but as an aggregator 1inch more than makes up for this.
+The lack of liquidity is a problem caused by the fragmentation of DEX platforms, but as an aggregator, 1inch more than makes up for this.

 By splitting orders across multiple exchanges where necessary 1inch does away with the slippage that can lead to far higher than necessary trading costs.
-It’s also quite nice to be able to compare the rates and gas fees being offered across multiple exchanges.
+It’s also quite nice to compare the rates and gas fees being offered across multiple exchanges.
 Active traders will find that this can save them quite a bit of time wasted in looking across the order books of multiple exchanges.